astroza/udptunnel/README.md

 | (1 byte)  | (1 byte)   |        (variable size)       |
  ----------- ------------ ------------------------------
 ```
-Every time a UDP packet arrives to _your _server or _PC, it must be disassembled and reinjected to OS network stack.
+Every time a UDP packet arrives to _your server_ or _PC_, it must be disassembled and reinjected to OS network stack.

 It works transparently
 ---------